-The typeform sends all the collected answers to the Analyze panel, so all the student’s results are stored together securely.
+The typeform sends all the collected answers to the Results panel, so all the student’s answers are stored together securely.

 The typeforms themselves are very simple.
 This ‘Make & Do: Science Samples’ typeform uses Short and Long questions, a Multiple Choice and a Rating question too.

 1. Start off with a Welcome screen.
 Building Thinkers have added a YouTube video, an educational song about the moon (you can listen in the typeform below!).

 2. The forms start by asking for the kid’s name with a Short Text question.
 Otherwise we won’t be able to see whose answers are whose!

 Each of the questions following this relate to a station.
 The student completes the task described in the typeform, and writes their answer.

 You can use Short or Long questions for a typeform like this, depending on the kind of answers you expect from students.